MicrosoftDocs/azure-devops-docs/docs/artifacts/artifacts-key-concepts.md

 ## Well-formedness

 Azure Artifacts validate all the published packages to ensure they're well formed.
 This prevents invalid packages from entering your development and build environments.
-However, any workflow that publishes malformed packages will break when migrating to Azure Artifacts feeds.
+However, any workflow that publishes malformed packages will break when migrating to Azure Artifacts.

 ## Recycle Bin